pimoroni/Piano-HAT/README.md

 If you choose to download examples you'll find them in `/home/pi/Pimoroni/pianohat/`.

 ⚠ Note that on recent versions of Raspberry Pi OS, you may need to **enable I2C manually**.
-You can do this using the Raspberry Pi Configuration utility - find it in the menu under 'Preferences', or enter `sudo raspi-config` at a Terminal prompt.
+You can do this using the Raspberry Pi Configuration utility - find it in the 'Preferences' menu, or enter `sudo raspi-config` at a Terminal prompt.
 The option to enable I2C is under 'Interfaces'.

 ### Manual install: